sivasubramanim/ShortUrl/README.md

 ```sh
 $ docker-compose up
 ```
-With the default setup the application should be available at http://localhost:8080/
+With the default setup, the application should be available at http://localhost:8080/
 ## API Documentation
 #### Short Url APP APIs